Qisheng-Tang/augur-group25/README.md

 In our current state, we want our users to see the three metrics: "Lines Changed by Week", "Lines Changed by Month", and "Commits by Week".
 From these three metrics, the community manager should know whether this community is in a health position for success or not.
 We would hope that they could use the information we provided them and address their problems however they wish.

+*The list of files we created/modified is in the developer-instructions.md file*

 ----------------------------------------------------------------------------------------------

 # Augur